Symplectic maps: from generating functions to Liouvillian forms: Hamiltonian systems and implicit symplectic integrators

-Suppose we have the system of ordinary differential equations $\dot z = F(z)$ where $z\in U$.
-A generalization of the Euler scheme is given by the map

-Our interest is focussed when $F$ is a Hamiltonian vector field.
-A weaker version of the following result is proved in \cite{Jim15e}, where an alternative analysis with a more dynamical approach is performed. \begin{theorem} Let $(M,\theta,X_H)$ be a Hamiltonian system on an exact symplectic manifold.
-Consider a convex open set $U\subset M$ containing the points $z_0$ and $z_h$ on the flow of $X_H$.
-If the implicit map $\rho:U\times U\to U$ is defined by

-where $b$ is a Hamiltonian matrix in $M_{2n\times 2n}(\mathbb R)$, then, the map is symplectic. \end{theorem} {\it Proof.} This map is symplectic if $X_H\circ\rho(z_0,z_h)$ is symplectic.
-Since $X_H$ is a Hamiltonian vector field, which is invariant under symplectic transformations, it suffies that $\rho(z_0,z_h)$ be a symplectic map.
-Note that the map $\rho(z_0,z_h)$ has the same form than the map (\ref{eqn:proj:coord}), since a matrix $b$ is symplectic if and only if there exists a symmetric matrix $S$ such that $b=JS$.
+where $b$ is a Hamiltonian matrix in $M_{2n\times 2n}(\mathbb R)$, then, the map is symplectic. \end{theorem} {\it Proof.} Since $X_H$ is a Hamiltonian vector field, invariant under symplectic transformations, it suffices that $\rho(z_0,z_h)$ be a symplectic map.
 Applying Theorem \ref{teo:2}, we obtain the desired result. $ \square$

-A weaker condition is given by Corollary \ref{cor:2} which shows that the implicit map (\ref{eqn:proj:coord:b}) interleaves a symplectic map.
-The construction of our implicit map gives a stronger result since it assures that the point $\bar z=\rho(z_0,z_h)$ is on the same line flow of $z_0$ and $z_h$.
-The relevance of this method is that we have a linear space of dimension $n(2n+1)$ where we can search Liouvillian forms in a continuous fashion.
+An alternative proof of the theorem is using implicit differentiation.
+Consider the implicit mapping $\Psi$ given by